 University Housing has information about a variety of housing options in the Ann Arbor area.
 The Housing website has a special section for international students.
+Student Life has information about off-campus housing.
 Faculty, staff, and visiting scholars, except postdoctoral research fellows with families, are not eligible for on-campus housing, but may find the off-campus housing information useful.
-If you plan to share housing, Being a Good Roommate offers some suggestions.

 On-Campus (university-owned housing)